Western imperialism in Asia: France in Indochina

 By the Treaty of Saigon in 1862, on June 5, the Vietnamese emperor ceded France three provinces of southern Vietnam to form the French colony of Cochinchina; France also secured trade and religious privileges in the rest of Vietnam and a protectorate over Vietnam's foreign relations.
 Gradually French power spread through exploration, the establishment of protectorates, and outright annexations.
 Their seizure of Hanoi in 1882 led directly to war with China (1883–1885), and the French victory confirmed French supremacy in the region.
 France governed Cochinchina as a direct colony, and central and northern Vietnam under the protectorates of Annam and Tonkin, and Cambodia as protectorates in one degree or another.
 Laos too was soon brought under French "protection".

 By the beginning of the 20th century, France had created an empire in Indochina nearly 50 percent larger than the mother country.
 A Governor-General in Hanoi ruled Cochinchina directly and the other regions through a system of residents.
 Theoretically, the French maintained the precolonial rulers and administrative structures in Annam, Tonkin, Cochinchina, Cambodia, and Laos, but in fact the governor-generalship was a centralised fiscal and administrative regime ruling the entire region.
 Although the surviving native institutions were preserved in order to make French rule more acceptable, they were almost completely deprived of any independence of action.
 The ethnocentric French colonial administrators sought to assimilate the upper classes into France's "superior culture."
 While the French improved public services and provided commercial stability, the native standard of living declined and precolonial social structures eroded.
 Indochina, which had a population of over eighteen million in 1914, was important to France for its tin, pepper, coal, cotton, and rice.
 It is still a matter of debate, however, whether the colony was commercially profitable.

-Russia and "The Great Game"
+Russia and the "Great Game"

-Tsarist Russia is not often regarded as a colonial power such as the United Kingdom or France because of the manner of Russian expansions: unlike the United Kingdom, which expanded overseas, the Russian Empire grew from the centre outward by a process of accretion, like the United States.
-In the 19th century, Russian expansion took the form of a struggle of an effectively landlocked country for access to a warm-water port.
+Tsarist Russia is not often regarded as a colonial power alongside the United Kingdom or France because of the manner of Russian expansions: unlike the United Kingdom, which expanded overseas, the Russian Empire grew from a centre outward by a process of accretion, like the United States.
+In the 19th century, Russian expansion took the form of a struggle of an effectively landlocked country for access to warm-water ports — for example during efforts of Russian foreign minister Alexander Gorchakov (in office: 1856 to 1882) in obtaining access to the previously demilitarised, restricted Black Sea region; and the establishment of Vladivostok as a naval port on the Pacific in 1860.

-Historian Michael Khodarkovsky describes Tsarist Russia as a "hybrid empire" that combined elements of continental and colonial empires.
+Historian Michael Khodarkovsky describes Tsarist Russia as a "hybrid empire" that combined elements of continental and "colonial" empires.